About this listing

-Simple room, with bath tub and hot shower is the perfect place to relax after exploring the forests, secluded waterfalls and misty mountains around lake Buyan and Tamblingan.
+This simple room with a warm shower is the perfect place to relax after exploring the forests, secluded waterfalls and misty mountains around lake Buyan and Tamblingan.
 At Bukit Kembar you are part of the family and will enjoy a unique stay.

 This part of Bali is not visited by many tourists and you will be able to explore the pristine Bali.